 Trichotomy: humans are made up of three parts – body, soul and spirit.
 I do have problems with this view because it splits our humanity up in ways that resemble Gnosticism.
 It also removes the part that connects with the Spirit of God from our humanity.

+I believe the dichotomist position is more faithful to our human makeup according to the creation account.
 The important thing to realize is that our bodies matter and are just important as our souls.
 This is why death is an enemy because it rips us in two, sending the body back to the earth and the soul to heaven.
 If the goal is for our spirits to leave our body to go to heaven then we don’t sound too different from the Gnostic.
 But heaven is not the ultimate goal because our bodies will be resurrected and in that glorified state believers will spend eternity in the new Jerusalem, with God dwelling there (Revelation 21).
 The last enemy to be conquered is death (1 Corinthians 15:26).
 In fact, 1 Corinthians 15 is directed to the resurrection of the dead, of which Christ demonstrated the first fruits (vv 20-23).
 Here is a thorough and very good article on the topic.

 So the next time you hear somebody divide our humanity like that, pay better attention to what else they say.
 Chances are if they are regurgitating a heresy of early times, they are woefully unaware or unconcerned about the foundations of the Christian faith.
 In fact, I am saddened how much Gnostic thought has pervaded contemporary Evangelicalism.
 But more on that next time.